German foreign minister: Greece could get more time to cut debt

-BERLIN German Foreign Minister Guido Westerwelle signalled on Sunday that Greece could get small concessions from the euro zone over its painful bailout programme but nothing like a full renegotiation.
+BERLIN German Foreign Minister Guido Westerwelle signaled on Sunday that Greece could get small concessions from the euro zone over its painful bailout programme but nothing like a full renegotiation.

 Speaking after exit polls showed Greece's election was too close to call, with the conservative New Democracy party barely ahead of radical leftist SYRIZA, Westerwelle said a 130 billion euro bailout package could not be torn up but more time could be granted to meet its terms.